 Living by myself in isolation has been a real test of my mental strength.
 Working from home and being without my work colleagues has also been challenging.
 Lack of social intersection has been the biggest challenge for me.
 Q9 (Female; ≤39; SOC2)

-In contrast, some individuals e.g. those without home-schooling commitments, found it easier to take advantage of the flexibility offered by home working.
+In contrast, some individuals e.g., those without home-schooling commitments, found it easier to take advantage of the flexibility offered by home working.

-For some, less time spent commuting also provided a number of benefits such as reducing stress levels, freeing up time for other things including exercise, and improving arthritis symptoms, particularly back symptoms.
+For some, less time spent commuting also provided several benefits such as reducing stress levels, freeing up time for other things including exercise, and improving arthritis symptoms, particularly back symptoms.

 By not driving for 2 hours a day I got more of my work done and was able to walk for an hour a day which has helped my back and wellbeing.
 Q137 (Female; 40-55; SOC2)